Overview

 The submission template can be downloaded from ACM site.
 Alternatively, the Overleaf version can be found here.
 Latex documents should use the “sigconf” template style (double column).
 Word users should use the interim template.

 Reviews will be double-blind: no names or affiliation should be included in the submission.
 Papers will receive two reviews from the technical program committee.
 If accepted, papers will be published to download in the ACM Digital Library.
-Papers can be presented in person or online as OpenWearables 2024 will be a hybrid workshop.
+Papers must be presented in person at OpenWearables 2025.

 Organizers